zentrum-lexikographie/dwdsmor/README.md

 ### Testing

-In order to test basic transducer usage and for potential regressions, run
+In order to test for basic automata functionality and potential regressions, run

     pytest